-Director Wise made a motion, seconded by Director Cameron, to adopt the proposed charges (Attachment One-A-).
+Director Wise made a motion, seconded by Director Cameron, to adopt the proposed charges as included in the Feb.
+9 memo (Attachment --).
 The motion passed unanimously.

 2. Discussed its Spring National Meeting Agenda

 Commissioner Houdek stated his appreciation for all 350 participants of the meeting.
 It highlights strong interest and reaffirms his belief in the importance of staying involved and providing feedback.
 As the work continues through the end of 2025, the plan is to move aggressively with a matching timeline, but he noted the Task Force is committed to soliciting feedback and input from interested parties, especially from interested parties who have firsthand RBC experience.